Pascal Lissouba

 Pascal Lissouba (15 November 1931 – 24 August 2020) was a Congolese politician who was the first democratically elected President of the Republic of the Congo and served from 31 August 1992 until 25 October 1997.
-He was overthrown by the former and current President Denis Sassou Nguesso in the 1997 civil war.
+He was overthrown by his predecessor and current president Denis Sassou Nguesso in the 1997 civil war.

 Early life and education

 Lissouba was born in Tsinguidi, south-west Congo, to Bandjabi parents.
 He attended primary school in Mossendjo and Boko.
 He began his secondary studies in Brazzaville and gained his education at the Lycée Félix Faure in Nice (1948–52), where he obtained a baccalaureate.
 He then studied Agronomy at the École Supérieure d'Agriculture in Tunis and secured a diploma in agricultural engineering in 1956.
-At the University of Paris (1958–61) he received a doctoral degree in Biology.
+At the University of Paris (1958–61) he received a doctoral degree in biology.
 He was also a fellow trainee at the National Center for Scientific Research (CNRS) in Paris and at ORSTOM.
 In June 1961, he worked as a researcher at ORSTOM.
-He was appointed lecturer in vegetal biology, by a French Ministry of National Education decree on 3 November 1961.
+He was appointed lecturer in plant biology by decree of the French Ministry of National Education on 3 November 1961.

 Political career

 Initially he was a civil servant, working as a managing director in the Department of Agriculture (1962–63), having returned in 1962.
 But his abilities advanced him to become Minister of Agriculture, Livestock, Water, and Forestry on 16 August 1963 until 1966 and then Prime Minister (1963–66) under President Alphonse Massamba-Débat.
 He was appointed Minister of State for Planning, then for Agriculture (1968–1969), before being sacked by the government.
 Afterwards, he became a genetics professor at the University of Brazzaville (1966–1971) and later director of the Ecole Supérieure des Sciences in 1970.
 When Massamba-Débat was overthrown in 1968 Lissouba remained in government under Marien Ngouabi and although he was suspended from political activity from 1969 to 1971 he was on the Central Committee of the Congolese Workers Party in 1973.

-In 1977, he was implicated for involvement in the assassination of NGOUABI and arrested.
+In 1977, he was implicated for involvement in the assassination of Ngouabi and was arrested.
 He was sentenced to life imprisonment and hard labour in 1977.
 He was released in 1979 but had to live in exile in France from 1979 to 1990.
 In France, he was a professor of genetics at the University of Paris and then worked for UNESCO in Paris and Nairobi.
-When President Denis Sassou Nguesso was forced to move the Congo towards democracy in 1991, Lissouba returned in February 1992 and was elected President in the August 1992 elections.
+When President Denis Sassou Nguesso was forced to move the Congo towards democracy in 1991, Lissouba returned in February 1992 and was elected president in the August 1992 elections.
 He secured 36% of the vote as head of the left-wing Pan-African Union for Social Democracy (Union panafricaine pour la démocratie sociale, UPADS).
 In the run-off with second-placed Bernard Kolelas, Lissouba got 61% of the vote.